Banding together for Dan.

 Two transplants in one day.

-As part of the top-ranked Cardiology and Heart Surgery program in Illinois, among the top 10 in the nation,* Dr. Ghafourian had guided Dan’s initial prognosis.
+As part of the top-ranked Cardiology and Heart Surgery program in Illinois,* Dr. Ghafourian had guided Dan’s initial prognosis.
 Once organs became available, Dr. Ghafourian guided his team through an evaluation of Dan’s future heart.

 I just hit it off with Dr. Ghafourian.
 To me, next to my father, he’s the greatest man I’ve ever known.
 He saved my life.